 The Walmart Foundation's grant program is community-centric.
 Every year, Walmart and Sam's Club stores provide cash grants between $250 and $5,000 to charitable causes.

 Nonprofits are encouraged to apply for a Spark Good Local Grant through their local store.
-The funding aims to directly address community needs and offer solutions that improve quality of life.
+The funding aims to directly address community development and offer solutions that improve quality of life.

 A Spark Good Local Grant may be awarded to any 501(c)(3) organization that completes verification by Walmart's third-party verification service.